We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Each stage of your treatment and expected recovery will be explained and, if you're feeling worried or anxious about anything at all, your nurse will be on hand to give you advice and support the whole way.

-Once you've had your surgery, you’ll be moved into a recovery area or room complete with ensuite facilities, TV and WiFi where you can recover in comfort until your consultant feels you're ready to go home.
-Your friends and family will be able to visit anytime you want – we don’t have fixed visiting hours.
+Once you've had your surgery, you’ll be moved into a recovery area or room complete with en-suite facilities, TV and WiFi where you can recover in comfort until your consultant feels you're ready to go home.
+Your friends and family will be able to visit you anytime during hospital visitor hours.

 When you're ready to leave hospital you will receive a copy of your treatment and recovery plan with full details of any follow-up care and medication you may need, plus a contact number if you have any concerns once you are home.
 It's a good idea to take your copy with you if you need to see your GP soon after your procedure.